 It comes at a premium price, but it’s durable and will see you through most of the major hikes at altitude.

-Both the 850-fill Goose down and outer shell fabric is treated to be water-repellent and won’t absorb moisture even in damp conditions.
+Both the 850-fill Goose down and outer shell fabric are treated to be water-repellent and won’t absorb moisture even in damp conditions.

 If your trip is a one-off and you are unlikely to use it again, then perhaps you might consider something a little cheaper and less high-spec.